Skip to content

 Setting Description Environment variable Default

-Error Handling Policy Sets the error handling policy applied during batch processing.
+Error Handling Policy The error handling policy to apply during batch processing.
 POWERTOOLS_BATCH_ERROR_HANDLING_POLICY DeriveFromEvent

-Parallel Enabled Sets if parallelism is enabled POWERTOOLS_BATCH_PARALLEL_ENABLED false
+Parallel Enabled Controls if parallel processing of batch items is enabled.
+POWERTOOLS_BATCH_PARALLEL_ENABLED false

-Max Degree of Parallelism Sets the maximum degree of parallelism to apply during batch processing POWERTOOLS_BATCH_MAX_DEGREE_OF_PARALLELISM 1
+Max Degree of Parallelism The maximum degree of parallelism to apply if parallel processing is enabled.
+POWERTOOLS_BATCH_MAX_DEGREE_OF_PARALLELISM 1

 Required resources